Ideas for Up to FIVE Days of Sedona Adventures...

 Day One

-If you can only stay ONE night with us and have a limited amount of time, here are some favorite “must sees”…
+Although many of our guests would prefer to do NOTHING!; if you can only stay ONE night with us and have a limited amount of time, here are some favorite “must-see”…

 Red Rock Crossing – The most photographed spot in Sedona.
-Great views of Cathedral Rock and Oak Creek.
-Admission charge of $9.00 per vehicle.
+Incredible views of Cathedral Rock and Oak Creek.
+Admission charges apply.

-Chapel of the Holy Cross – Beautiful/great views.
+Chapel of the Holy Cross – Beautiful views.
 Open daily from 9 to 5.

 Boynton Canyon – Hiker’s paradise/breathtaking.

 Tlaquepaque Arts and Crafts Village – Patterned after a Mexican shopping area in Guadalajara.
-Unusual shopping, art and dining.
+Unusual shopping, art, and dining.
 Open 10 to 5 daily and later on weekends.
-Enter through Portal Lane entrance but do be ware of Timeshare sales offices posing as Tourist Centers!
+Enter through Portal Lane entrance.

 Airport Mesa – Incredible panoramic views of the Red Rocks at Sunset.